 Figure 4 shows the particle trajectories of the simulated bunches.
 The colour indicates the energy dsitribution of the particles inside the bunch.
 The time varying amplitude of the bunch current has a Gaussian distribution.
 The spatial distribution of the charged particles is defined to be uniform over the emission surfaces cross section.
 The electric field caused by the moving charged particles is shown in figure 5.
 The time dependent field and particle monitors also show the space charge effect on the bunches.

 The output power (wave amplitude) is directly recorded by the waveguide ports (see figure 6).
 In the beginning there is no output power at all, since no bunch has passed the cavity yet.
 With increasing number of bunches the signal saturates to the klystron's design value.

-This article shows an typical example for the usage of the CST PS PIC solver.
+This article shows a typical example for the usage of the CST PS PIC solver.
 A mutual coupling between particle movement and electromagnetic fields is included.
 That means all space charge effects are taken into account.
-Since the PIC solver benefits from the CST MWS environment, informations such as output power, time dependent fields can be extracted in a comfortable way.
+Since the PIC solver benefits from the CST MWS environment, information, such as output power and time dependent fields, can be extracted in a comfortable way.